WHITEPAPER

 Anti-static additives work by migrating to the polymer surface, where they interact with ambient moisture, creating a conductive layer that can dissipate the charge.

 Supported by 100 years of experience in developing and perfecting emulsifiers used in food, Palsgaard’s R&D staff have unique insight into the molecular behaviour of the many different substances that make up emulsifiers.
-This has enabled the development of innovative, efficient, safe and sustainable possibilities for the polymer industry – and Palsgaard’s series of dispersing aids is a good example:
+This has enabled the development of innovative, efficient, safe and renewable possibilities for the polymer industry – and Palsgaard’s series of dispersing aids is a good example:

 Traditionally, powdered, petrochemical-based waxes have been used to coat the colour pigments and help distribute them in the polymer product.
 Mixing the waxes with the expensive colour pigments, however, is a dusty affair.
 This is likely to be a concern for workplace safety – and to result in sub-optimal distribution of the colour pigments.